malradhi/PACodec/README.md

 ## 📜 News
+🧠 [2025.09.18] We’ve officially submitted our paper to ICASSP 2026! 🎉

-🧠 [2025.08.08] We’ve officially released the full source code for MiSTR!
-You can now explore, reproduce, and build on our multi-modal brain-to-speech synthesis pipeline.
-Check the [`src`](./src) folder for details.
+🧠 [2025.09.18] We’ve also released the full source code for our work — check the src folder for details.

-🧠 [2025.5.29] We are releasing all the code to support research on accelerating MiSTR multi-modal models.

-🥳 [2025.05.19, 11:54 AM CET] Our paper has been accepted to [Interspeech 2025](https://www.interspeech2025.org/home).
-Looking forward to seeing you in Rotterdam, The Netherlands, at the conference!

 <br>
 <br>